 Andrea van Reimersdahl is based in Berlin and was born on the German-Dutch border, in a region with traditional textile production.
-Since graduating as a master student of Prof. Katharina Grosse, she has concentrated on painted and printed textiles as canvases, mainly using screen printing and pigment painting.
+Since graduating as a master student of Prof. Katharina Grosse, she has concentrated on painted and printed textiles as canvases.

 she has received grants and prizes from the Hans and Charlotte Krull Foundation, the Stiftung Kunstfonds, the Kulturwerk der VG-Bild Kunst and the Reclaim Award.
 In 2023, she received a residency scholarship from the DKB Foundation at Schloss Liebenberg.
 Her works are included in private collections.